composor/composi/docs/functional-components.md

 Virtual Dom
 -----------

-When you create components with the Component class, you have a reference for the component's properties, methods, etc. This also provides a point of reference for the virtual dom.
-In contrast, functional components do not have this reference for their virtual dom.
-Instead, with functional components, the scope in which the function is invoked becomes the scope for the virtual dom.
+When you create components with the Component class, you have a reference for the component's properties, methods, etc. This also provides a point of reference for the virtual DOM.
+In contrast, functional components do not have this reference for their virtual DOM.
+Instead, with functional components, the scope in which the function is invoked becomes the scope for the virtual DOM.
 This means as your project grows and code gets out over many files, the scope of a functional component can be spread across several files.
 For components this is not a problem.
-For functional components this means the first time it gets invoked in a new scope, the previous virtual dom will be replaced by a new one.
+For functional components this means the first time it gets invoked in a new scope, the previous virtual DOM will be replaced by a new one.
 Unless you are creating a list with 10,000 or more items, you won't notice any inefficencies.
 However, it does result in more layout thrashing than when creating class-based components.

 Creating Functional Components
 ------------------------------